ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 CHALLENGE
 ----------

 The commands above only find start codons on the forward strand.
 How would you find the most common second codons (after the ATG) on the reverse strand?
-CHALLENGING BONUS: Can you add these in with the codons from the example above, and count them all at once?
+CHALLENGING BONUS: Can you add these in with the codons from the example above, and then count them all together?
 Note that the 'rev' command reverses strings, and the 'tr' command translates:

     echo CAFE | tr 'ABCDEF' 'abcdef'